2023 Most Popular Social Work Master's Degree Schools in Kansas

 The colleges and universities below are the most popular for social work majors pursuing a master's degree.

-Our analysis found University of Kansas to be the most popular school for social work students who want to pursue a master’s degree in Kansas.
-Located in the small city of Lawrence, KU is a public college with a fairly large student population.
+Our 2023 rankings named University of Kansas the most popular school in Kansas for social work students working on their master’s degree.
+Located in the city of Lawrence, KU is a public college with a fairly large student population.

 Women make up 88% of the social work majors at the school.

-A rank of #2 on this year’s list means Wichita State University is a great place for social work students working on their master’s degree.
-Located in the large city of Wichita, WSU is a public college with a fairly large student population.
+Out of the 5 schools in Kansas that were part of this year’s ranking, Wichita State University landed the # 2 spot on the list.
+Located in the city of Wichita, WSU is a public school with a large student population.

 About 91% of the students majoring in social work at the school are women while 9% are male.